mortang2410/dotfiles/README.md

 ## Why use ranger

 It can do anything, from previewing files (in the terminal!), to integrating with vim, zsh etc. And it does everything via vim shortcuts.
 Even just jumping to bookmarks in 2 key presses is enough for me to like it.
 You can also write custom python commands for it to run, and redefine every option / file association / launchers etc. In my configuration, press `/` to quick filter, `F` to flatten directories, `` `H ``  to search through frequently used dirs with `fzf` (an awesome search tool which I also use for zsh and vim), `S` to start a zsh shell in the current dir, and `<Right>` on a text file to edit with vim.
+Also, it can select files from different folders for copying (press `ya`), show all files that lie in subdirectories 3 levels deep from current dir, and search through them with `fzf`.
+Those are insanely useful features, and only the tip of the iceberg.